lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 function transferOwnership(address newPendingOwner) external;
 ```

-This function is part of the [LSP14] specification.
+This function is part of the [LSP14] specification, with additional requirements as follows:

 - MUST override the LSP14 Type ID triggered by using `transferOwnership(..)` to the one below: